Close

 If you engage in sexual activity during the first six weeks, you need to take on a very passive role.

-When can I expect my final surgical results after a belt lipectomy?
+When can I expect my final surgical results after a Belt Lipectomy?

 Potential Complications